 Although you may think of your nursing pillow as your new best friend, consider adding an IUD (intrauterine device) to the list.
-There are currently four IUDs available in the U.S.: the 6-year low-dose hormone Mirena, the 12-year ParaGard copper IUD, the 3-year low-dose hormone Skyla, and the newest IUD, Liletta, which is a lot like Mirena but at this point only approved for use for 3 years.
+There are currently four IUDs available in the U.S.: the 5-year low-dose hormone Mirena, the 12-year, hormone-free ParaGard copper IUD, the 3-year low-dose hormone Skyla, and the newest IUD, Liletta, which is a lot like Mirena but at this point only approved for use for 3 years.
 These IUDs are nearly as effective as getting your tubes tied, but you can get pregnant again as soon as they are removed.
 An IUD can be placed immediately after you deliver (even in the delivery room!) or at your post-partum check-up.

 The implant: Three years of freedom